wonsunahn/CS1632_CoffeeMaker/README.md

 1. CoffeeMakerQuestTest on CoffeeMakerQuestBuggy: CoffeeMakerQuestTest is your submitted JUnit test for CoffeeMakerQuest.
 The purpose of this phase is to test CoffeeMakerQuestTest against the buggy CoffeeMakerQuestBuggy implementation.
-The class CoffeeMakerQuestBuggy is given to you in the form of the coffeemaker-buggy.jar file.
+The class CoffeeMakerQuestBuggy is given to you as part of the coffeemaker.jar file.
 Since CoffeeMakerQuestBuggy is buggy, you expect the tests to fail this time.
 If CoffeeMakerQuestTestSolution fails a test but CoffeeMakerQuestTest passes a test (or vice versa), then this indicates a problem.